pts2800/iracing_data_v3/README.md

+## History of project
+This project was started for several reasons.
+- I wanted to show some of my coding ability on my resume
+- I wasn't happy with the current tools out there that grab iRacing data
+- I wanted to brush up on my python and learn some new items (such as MongoDB)

+Revision 1: the first revision of the project inputted two self managed TSV files.
+Which the script then converted into JSON files.
+The "count" for the amount of times a track or car showed up was apart of the JSON.
+This version was buggy, slow, and required more manual intervention.

+Revision 2: similar to the first revision.
+But without the TSV files.
+I had the script create the JSON files on the fly with all the data it needed.
+And the script would just append the JSON file if it found a new car/track.
+Though similarly to revision 1, revision 2 was buggy and a bit clunky.

+Revision 3: Decided to ditch the JSON files all together and move to a database.
+Though the only type I was familiar with, SQL, didn't seem like it was up to the challenege for the information I am trying to parse.
+I needed something a bit more dynamic and a bit more unstructured, as the data could vary depending on the Car/Track.
+After some research, I decided MongoDB was exactly what I was looking for.
+Very little code modification was needed to drop it into the script.

 ## Plans for Next PR:
+**this will be a big change to the code, could take a week to complete**
 - count license class's for each car [DEFERRED for below work]
     - re-design regex to grab all data needed at once [WIP]
         -  license class
         -  car name
         -  track name
         -  track layout
+        -  To-Do
+            - Combine getCars() and getTracks() into one function [DONE]
+            - add license class to the information in the regex
+            - create new function to replace modifyDB() to manageDB()
+            - delete getCars(), getTracks() and modifyDB()
     - fix modiyDB() for cars
     - fix modiyDB() for track
 - Major Fixes: